 Knative is a Kubernetes-based serverless framework.
 The main objective of Knative is to develop a cloud-native and cross-platform orchestration standard for serverless applications.
 This topic describes how to deploy Knative in a Container Service for Kubernetes (ACK) cluster.

 - Knative 0.14.0 and later versions support only clusters of Kubernetes 1.15 and later.
-The following types of ACK cluster are supported: standard managed Kubernetes clusters, standard dedicated Kubernetes clusters, and serverless Kubernetes (ASK) clusters, and clusters of ACK Proprietary Edition are supported.
+The following types of ACK cluster are supported: standard managed Kubernetes clusters, standard dedicated Kubernetes clusters, and serverless Kubernetes (ASK) clusters.

-- For ACK Standard clusters and clusters of ACK Proprietary Edition, they must contain at least three worker nodes.
+- Standard managed Kubernetes clusters and standard dedicated Kubernetes clusters must contain at least three worker nodes.

 - Log on to the ACK console.

 - In the left-side navigation pane, choose .

-- You can use Knative Serving to manage serverless applications.
+- Serving: manages serverless applications.
 Knative Serving enables automatic scaling for pods where serverless applications are deployed based on Knative events and user requests.
 If no workload is processed, the number of pods is scaled to zero.

-- Knative Eventing: provides event management capabilities, such as producing and consuming events.
+- Eventing: provides event management capabilities, such as producing and consuming events.

 - Click Go to Components to view component information.

-- Click Go to Applications to view application-related operations.
+- Click Go to Applications to view Knative application-related operations.